wagdav/homelab/README.md

 ## Laptop

 My main laptop, a Lenovo X230, runs [NixOS](https://nixos.org/).

 Its configuration is specified in `x230.nix`.
+Modify this file and deploy the new configuration:

+    sudo nixos-rebuild switch -I nixos-config=x230.nix

 By default, this configuration is stored in `/etc/nixos/configuration.nix`.